skip to Main Content

 Nerve Blocks at Alliance Orthopedics

 Nerve blocks manage or prevent pain by interrupting the communication between the nerves and the brain.
 They are most commonly used to treat pain in a specific area of the body, such as neck or back pain.
-Nerve blocks can be performed using various techniques but are often administered through injections.
+A nerve block can be performed using various techniques but are often administered through injections.

 Types of Nerve Blocks

 Different types of nerve blocks may be used depending on the specific condition being treated.
 Nerve blocks can provide both temporary and long-term relief.
-Common types of nerve blocks include:
+Common types include:

 This type of nerve block is most often used to treat pain in the lower back, legs, and arms.
 It involves injecting a local anesthetic into the epidural space, which is the area around the spinal cord.